hari-p8-io/sg-gpp-g3/fast-orchestrator-service/IMPLEMENTATION_PLAN.md

-# Fast Orchestrator Service - PACS Message Implementation Plan
+# Fast Orchestrator Service - Financial Message Implementation Plan

 ## Overview

-This document outlines the implementation plan for the `fast-orchestrator-service` to handle PACS message orchestration via Kafka consumption, receiving validated JSON messages from `fast-validation-service` and coordinating further processing through the payment pipeline for the Singapore market.
+This document outlines the implementation plan for the `fast-orchestrator-service` to handle financial message orchestration via Kafka consumption, receiving validated JSON messages from `fast-validation-service` and coordinating further processing through the payment pipeline for multiple markets.

 ## Requirements Summary